djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 \gamma(h)\approx5.
 $$

-That is why the semivariogram often levels off near the variance of the process.
+This is why a bounded semivariogram often levels off near the process variance.

----

-## 13. Isotropy versus anisotropy
+## Isotropy versus anisotropy

 An isotropic model assumes that dependence depends only on distance.

-An anisotropic model allows dependence to change with direction.
+An anisotropic model allows spatial dependence to vary with direction.

 ### Example